Music Monday: May 19, 2025

 I know we are still facing a serious situation but a new year gives us hope for the new days, seasons, opportunities & moments ahead.
 Still, music is something that will never change for me.
 It is my refuge, the most comforting part of my life & the one thing I consistently count on.
 So until a more normal semblance of life returns, I am going to share a song I listen to that helps me escape the current state of things, if only for a few minutes each day.
 And if this helps anyone else, even better.

 One of my favorite singers in the 1980’s was Robert Palmer.
 He might have made pop music but it was so much more sophisticated than the average Top 40 fare thanks to his influences of soul, reggae and rock.
 He did not look like a typical artist you would see on MTV, either.
-He was smooth & sophisticated in his custom fitted suits and his debonair persona.
+He was smooth & suave in his bespoke suits and his debonair persona.
 Add to that the power & polish of his voice behind hits like “Looking For Clues” “Bad Case Of Loving You”, “Hyperactive”, “Addicted To Love” & “Simply Irresistible”.
 I really enjoyed his work with The Power Station, especially “Some Like It Hot”.
 Palmer was one of the few singers who did justice to Marvin Gaye with a cover medley of “Mercy Mercy Me/I Want You” from the 1990 album, Don’t Explain.

 I was lucky enough to see Palmer in concert at Radio City Music Hall where he did not disappoint.
 He made every song sound incredible & look effortless.
 But I waited all night to hear today’s song from 1978.
 It was written by Andy Fraser, a songwriter & musician who began his career as the bass player & founding member of the band Free (“All Right Now” Day 182) when he was 15 years old.
 January 19th marked Palmer’s 72nd birth anniversary and every time I hear today’s song I relive that night at the Music Hall and feel incredibly lucky to have seen this man deliver an unbelievably fabulous show.